-- have a hierarchical structure, with sub-divisions to allow statistical presentation of data, to enable meaningful and useful information to be obtained
+The classifications have a hierarchical structure, with sub-divisions to allow statistical presentation of data that enables meaningful and useful information to be obtained.

-- and contain a constrained number of mutually-exclusive categories to aid use in a statistical context.
-They reduce the possibility that events may be inadvertently excluded, or counted multiple times.
+They also contain a constrained number of mutually exclusive categories to aid use in a statistical context and they reduce the possibility that events may be inadvertently excluded, or counted multiple times.

-The standards are used by clinical coders to classify information derived from patient records, at the end of each hospital-provider consultant episode of care.
+In hospitals the classifications are used to classify information derived from patient records, at the end of each consultant episode of care.

 There are currently over 19 million Finished Consultant Episodes per year for admitted patient care at NHS hospitals in England, or performed in the independent sector and commissioned by the English NHS.

-Once the information is coded using these national standards, it is then used in an aggregated, non-identifiable form, to allow for statistical and epidemiological analysis, reimbursement of hospitals and planning of health and care services.
+Once the information is coded using these nationally mandated classifications, it is then used in an aggregated, non-identifiable form, to allow for statistical and epidemiological analysis, reimbursement of hospitals and planning of health and care services.

-In England, the uses of the standards are defined in the NHS Data Model and Data Dictionary and specifically in the Admitted Patient Care Commissioning Data Set.
+In England, the uses of the standards classifications are defined in the NHS Data Model and Data Dictionary.
 They are also a vital component of several national datasets, including:

-They are updated every three years to aid the analysis of long-term statistical trends.
+They are typically updated every 3 years to aid the analysis of long-term statistical trends.

-NHS Digital contributes to the development and maintenance of ICD-10, which is owned by the World Health Organization (WHO).
+NHS Digital, as the UK WHO-Family of International Classifications Collaborating Centre, contributes to the development and maintenance of ICD-10, which is owned by the World Health Organization (WHO).
 We have been granted a licence by WHO, to make ICD-10 available for use across the NHS.